Rhetos/RestGenerator/Readme.md

 # RestGenerator

 RestGenerator is a web API plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
-It automatically generates **RESTful JSON web service** for all entities, actions and other data structures that are defined in a Rhetos application.
+It automatically provides **RESTful JSON web service** for all entities, actions and other data structures that are defined in a Rhetos application.

+It is intended to be used on an ASP.NET application that contains or references the Rhetos domain object model.

 See [rhetos.org](http://www.rhetos.org/) for more information on Rhetos.